MicrosoftDocs/xamarin-docs/docs/essentials/launcher.md

 # [Android](#tab/android)

-Calling the `CanOpenAsync` method does not add any delay as it returns immediately.
-The `Result` of that Task is available immediately after the call.
+The Task returned from `CanOpenAsync` completes immediately.

 # [iOS](#tab/ios)

-Calling the `CanOpenAsync` method does not add any delay as it returns immediately.
-The `Result` of that Task is available immediately after the call.
+If the destination application on this device has never been opened by `OpenAsync` from your application before, iOS will prompt the user once to allow your app to open it.

-If the destination application on this device has never been opened by your application before, iOS will prompt the user once to allow your app to open it.
+The Task returned from `CanOpenAsync` completes immediately.

-More information about this function is available on the [iOS Documentation](https://developer.apple.com/documentation/uikit/uiapplication/1622952-canopenurl)
+More information about the iOS implementation is available [here](https://developer.xamarin.com/api/member/UIKit.UIApplication.CanOpenUrl/p/Foundation.NSUrl/)

 # [UWP](#tab/uwp)